 I was pleasantly surprised by the food in Freeport.
-Flying Fish, across the street from the Grand Lucayan, is a top notch restaurant run by two Canadians with a nice view of the marina.
-We stopped in twice during our brief stay and both meals were fantastic, infusing fresh and local ingredients with imaginative cooking concepts.
-Port Lucaya market also has some nice eateries including a Zorba’s Greek Restaurant and Italian inspired Cappuccino’s.
+Flying Fish, across the street from the Grand Lucayan, is a top notch restaurant run by two Canadians overlooking the marina.
+We stopped in twice during our brief stay and both meals were delicious, infusing fresh and local ingredients with imaginative cooking concepts.
+Port Lucaya market also has some nice eateries including Zorba’s Greek Restaurant and Italian inspired Cappuccino’s.
 If you’re looking for something a bit more local, check out Robinson’s Seafood Delight for their delicious cracked conch or go all out at the weekly fish fry at Smith Point where you can pig out on delicious traditional Bahamian staples.

 7. Nightlife options exist if you’re done with relaxing

 While Freeport can feel pretty subdued by day, it comes alive in the evenings.
-Port Lucaya is usually busy at night, particularly during the tourist season.
+Port Lucaya is usually bustling at night, particularly during the tourist season.
 Count Basie is a lively open square with frequent music and entertainment, boasting a number of bars including Rum Runners and Corner Bar.
 Bahama Mama’s is also a popular spot in the market where tourists and locals alike get tipsy on creatively imagined shots.
 If you feel like dancing hit up Neptune’s Cocktail Lounge for their dance floor and happy hour specials.
 There’s also good night time options outside of the market area such as Margarita Villa Sandbar, a relaxed bar on Churchill beach.
-Finally, Freeport also has a small casino, Treasure Bay, which offers the usual slots and table games and offers quasi gamblers like myself an exciting evening.
+Freeport also has a small casino, Treasure Bay, which offers the usual slots and tables and gives quasi gamblers an opportunity for an eventful evening.

 8. Freeport has pretty great weather year round

-Thanks to its location, Grand Bahama Island has a tropical climate which equates to pleasant weather throughout the year.
-The ‘winter’ season between October and May is a bit cooler but dry while the summer months are quite hot and see more rain.
-Despite this, Summers in Freeport can be less wet than other spots in the Caribbean, and the rain usually comes down heavily over a short period of time before returning to sunny skies.
+Thanks to its superb location, Grand Bahama Island has a tropical climate, which equates to pleasant weather throughout the year.
+The ‘winter’ season between October and May is a bit cooler but dry while the summer months are quite hot with a fair bit of rain.
+Despite this, summers in Freeport can be less wet than other spots in the Caribbean, and the rain usually comes down heavily over a short period of time before returning to sunny skies.

 9. Grand Bahama Island boasts some of the most beautiful beaches

 Gold Rock Beach in Lucayan National Park is a nationally protected beach and is one of the most peaceful on the island.
 It’s a gorgeous white sand beach with few tourists and fewer shops so bring your own drinks and snacks.
-Taino Beach is near the more developed part of Freeport so it attract more people and has a range of water activities to partake in.
-Lucaya Beach near Port Lucaya Market services the guests of the many hotels on the strip is dotted with shops and restaurants.
-Deadman’s Reef is a more remote beach with a reef close by the shore that is home to diverse aquatic life and at least a few snorkelers.
-Several tour companies on the beach will set you up and give a brief tutorial which is perfect for first timers.
+Taino Beach is near the more developed part of Freeport so it attracts more sun lovers and has a range of water activities to partake in.
+Lucaya Beach near Port Lucaya Market services the guests of the many hotels on the strip and is dotted with shops and restaurants.
+Deadman’s Reef is a remote beach with a reef close by the shore that is home to diverse aquatic life and at least a few eager snorkelers.
+Several tour companies on the beach will set you up with snorkel gear and lessons.

 10. There’s Wifi everywhere so you’re always connected

-Have you visited Freeport or any other great spots in the Bahamas?
+Have you visited Freeport, Bahamas or any other great spots in the country?
 Share your tips in the comment section!